zuccha/homebrewery-assets/Sunbathed Cave/Sunbathed Cave (EN).md

 This is where the myconids reside when they are not preparing offerings in the northeast room.
 The myconid sovereign never leaves this chamber, and its filaments extend deep into the ground and through the cave, keeping it confined to this room.
 Through the hyphae, the sovereign senses disturbances such as movement, bright light, or violence elsewhere in the cave, but it cannot perceive details or communicate at a distance.

 The west wall features several openings that connect to the rust monsters’ colony.
-From here, the sovereign releases calming spores that lure rust monsters into the pantry to be killed and butchered for the ogres.
+From here, the sovereign releases calming spores that lure rust monsters to be killed and butchered for the ogres.

 The south wall contains several windows that open to the outside.
 These windows are sealed on the inside by fungal filaments, and the wooden shutters can be forced open with a DC 14 Strength check.
 From the outside, the windows are buried under rubble; a DC 15 Intelligence (Investigation) or Wisdom (Perception) check reveals the blocked openings, and clearing the rubble takes a few minutes of work.
 If the players begin applying force to the shutters from the outside, the sovereign sends a telepathic plea urging them to leave.
 The players experience the mental message, but they do not know its source unless they have already met the sovereign or observed its behavior in another room.
 Opening the shutters exposes the chamber to sunlight, which burns the myconid sovereign, and its filaments prevent it from leaving the room.